 solely for informational purposes – see disclaimer:

 Animation 1.
-Shows recent change in community metrics.
-Time goes left to right -> most recent.
+Recent change in community metrics.
+Time goes left to right (most recent).
 The #DeepEngagement metric shows the level of vibrancy (thick yellow line) with shorter term fluctuations (thin yellow line).

-In the animation, #DeepEngagement moving up is more vibrant, down is less vibrant eventually bottoming out at: Baseline, where the community lacks observable fabric and interactions are essentially random.
+In the animation, #DeepEngagement moving up is more vibrant.
+Vibrant means the associated community shows trust, love & enthusiasm.
+At the maximum, “actionable” suggests appreciation is overflowing and it may be time to use this energy to start a revolution.
+In contrast, moving down is less vibrant eventually bottoming out at: Baseline, where the community lacks observable fabric and interactions are essentially random.
 Below baseline, in-transition suggests community fabric is changing direction.